Best Mattress for Fibromyalgia

 Can fibromyalgia be worse at night?

 Some people living with fibromyalgia are also sensitive to temperature, making it difficult for them to get comfortable enough to fall asleep.
-Additionally, many people with fibromyalgia have sleep disorders, such as Restless Leg Syndrome, sleep apnea, and insomnia.
+And many people with fibromyalgia have sleep disorders, such as Restless Leg Syndrome, sleep apnea, and insomnia.

-It is also a good idea to keep your bedroom slightly cooler.
+And keep your bedroom slightly cooler.
 Most experts agree the best temperature for sleep is between 60 and 67 degrees Fahrenheit.

 Can fibromyalgia cause leg pain at night?

-For those with fibromyalgia, frequently used muscles in the feet, legs, and hands can often be stiff and sore at the end of a long day.
+Yes.
+Frequently used muscles in the feet, legs, and hands become stiff and sore at the end of a long day.
 Muscle stiffness can make it difficult for you to relax enough to fall asleep.
-Therefore, resting on a comfortable yet supportive mattress and practicing relaxation techniques before bed can ease muscle tension, reduce stress, and induce sleep.

 Does lack of sleep cause fibromyalgia?